Colonel (United Kingdom): Historical insignia

 When badges of rank were introduced for field officers in 1810, full colonels were designated with a crown and star worn on shoulder epaulettes.
 In 1855, after the Crimean War, new dress regulations were published which specified changes where rank would be worn.
 Thereafter full colonels wore half-inch regimental pattern laces on upper and lower collar, with one crown and one star.
 In 1880 the insignia was moved to the shoulder boards when in full dress, and full colonels were given an extra star.
 The pattern of a crown above two stars has remained the identifying insignia from 1880 to the present day although it has variously been worn on the shoulder, cuff and chest.

 During World War I, colonels wore the following cuff badges:

 Current insignia

 The insignia is two diamond-shaped pips (properly called "Bath Stars") below a crown.
-Gorget patches, colloquially known as red tabs, with crimson lace and a brass button are also worn.
+Gorget patches, colloquially known as red tabs, with crimson lace and a brass button are also worn by officers of the substantive rank of colonel as part of their general staff uniform.
+Gorget patches are not worn by regimental colonels, who wear the regimental uniform.